gregness/gregness.github.io/_posts/2025-01-26-why-i-made-this-website.md

 And voilà!
 What you see before your eyes is the fruit of that endeavor.

 I want to improve my writing.
-I want to hone my articulation by putting thoughts and insights in writing.
-In this blog.
+I want to be able to articulate myself in a coherent manner, be it verbally or in writing.